MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Dialog.md

 Returns the header bar of *dialog*.
 Note that the headerbar is only used by the dialog if the *use-header-bar* property is `1`.

-Returns: (transfer none): the header bar
+Returns: (transfer none): the header bar DeleteMsgDialog

-Since: 3.12

     method gtk_dialog_get_header_bar ( --> N-GObject  )